 OVERSTATING SIZE BY INCLUDING DETACHED UNITS

-In September, I blogged about a Realtor who vastly overstated the value of his own home b/c he included the square footage of his huge, detached in-law unit in his total square footage estimate.
+In September, I blogged about a Realtor who vastly overstated the value of his own home because he included the square footage of his huge, detached in-law unit in his total square footage estimate.

 His main house/dwelling was only 2,300 square feet while his detached in-law was 1,400 square feet – for a total of 3,700 square feet.
 He told me he had a 3,700 square foot property and he was using similar-sized comparable sales to justify his value estimate.